ethereum/ethereum-org-website/src/content/roadmap/account-abstraction/index.md

 Users interact with Ethereum using **[externally owned accounts (EOAs)](/glossary/#eoa)**, and using an EOA is the only way to create a transaction or execute a smart contract.
 Account abstraction will allow smart contract wallets to create transactions, letting users flexibly program more security and better user experiences into their accounts.

-Account abstraction is an upgrade that makes smart contract wallets first-class citizens, natively supported on Ethereum.
+Account abstraction is an upgrade that makes smart contract wallets natively supported on Ethereum.
 Those smart contract wallets unlock many benefits for the user, including:

 - define your own flexible security rules
 - recover your account if you lose the keys